ubirch/ubirch-goclient-chirpstack-connector/GATEWAY.md

 ```sh
 sudo apt update && sudo apt upgrade
 ```
-* Reboot afer the update completed.
+* Reboot after the update completed.

 #### Firewall Setup
 * Services like the internal MQTT Server shouldn't be reachable from the outside when the gateway is run *in the wild*.
 Therefore a basic iptables setup is needed.